 Yes that’s a lovely idea.
 At the point of purchase you are asked to enter the attendee names for each ticket holder so you may gift the tickets to a friend or family member.
 The tickets for attendees will not have the purchase price on so you may present this to the lucky recipient.

 WHAT IF I BUY A TICKET FROM A RESELLER / SECONDARY TICKETING SITE?

-We are supporters of the Fan Fair Alliance and we recommend that you DO NOT buy tickets from a reseller or secondary marketplace.
-This includes the major sites such as Viagogo, & Stubhub.
-You will often pay over the set price and you could be left out of pocket.
+We are supporters of the Fan Fair Alliance, and we recommend that you DO NOT buy tickets from a reseller or secondary marketplace.
+This includes sites such as Viagogo & Stubhub.
+You will often pay over the set price, which could be left out of pocket.
 Tickets may not be as described, fraudulent, not be delivered or already have been used, meaning you would get turned away at the entrance.

-All tickets have a unique barcode that is scanned upon entry to the festival.
-Once it has been scanned, that barcode number will become void meaning the ticket cannot be re-used.
+All tickets have a unique QR Code scanned upon entry to the festival.
+Once checked, that barcode number will become void, meaning the ticket cannot be re-used.

 The British Country Music Festival is not responsible or liable for tickets sold through unofficial or unauthorised sellers.

 Please be aware of touts and always purchase tickets from trusted sources.

 ARE DAY TICKETS AVAILABLE?